articulate-common-lisp/articulate-common-lisp.github.io/env:quicklisp.md

 [Quicklisp](http://www.quicklisp.org/beta/) is *the* package management system for Common Lisp.

+* Initially, download quicklisp.lisp to a directory.

+* To install Quicklisp on SBCL, load up your [SBCL](env:sbcl-setup.html) instance, loading Quicklisp with this command: `sbcl --load quicklisp.lisp`, and follow the on-screen instructions.

+* To install Quicklisp on CCL, load up your [CCL](env:ccl-setup.html) instance, loading Quicklisp with this command, `$ccl -l quicklisp.lisp`

-* To install Quicklisp, download quicklisp.lisp.
-Load up your [SBCL](sbcl-setup.html) instance like so, `sbcl --load quicklisp.lisp`, and follow the on-screen instructions.
-If you are behind a proxy, use (quicklisp-quickstart:install :proxy "http://your-proxy-here:1337"), of course replacing the proxy information with your site proxy information.
+* If you are behind a proxy, use (quicklisp-quickstart:install :proxy "http://your-proxy-here:1337"), of course replacing the proxy information with your site proxy information.

-* Then, after the installation finishes, before you exit SBCL, run `(ql:add-to-init-file)`.
+* Then, after the installation finishes, before you exit, run `(ql:add-to-init-file)`.